wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/wwl-power-bi/analytics-excel/includes/3-what-is-modern-excel.md

-In this first section, you will explain that Modern Excel is a major upgrade to Excel’s reporting and forecasting capabilities.
+In this first section, you'll explain that Modern Excel is a major upgrade to Excel’s reporting and forecasting capabilities.

 The combination of two technologies and Excel:
-- Power Query (aka “Get and Transform”)
+- Power Query, where you will get and transform data.
-- Power Pivot (aka “Data Model”)
+- Power Pivot, where you will create data models.

 ## Benefits
 Some of the benefits of Modern Excel include:
 - Auto refresh, so it’s always up to date
-- Splice sources, for end-to-end visibility
+- Splice sources together, to integrate data
 - Nimble response, producing fist results in half the time
 - Capacity & speed, to handle years of data